Byte-ne/Hackathon/README.md

 ##  License

-Hackathon project use for learning and development.
+Hackathon demo project  use freely for learning and development.